kora-projects/kora-docs/mkdocs/blog/en/kora-documentation-in-the-ai-era.md

 That makes good documentation disproportionately valuable to newer frameworks.

-## The Cost of Poor Documentation Is Higher Than It Used to Be
+## The Cost of Poor Documentation Is Higher Than It Used to Be { #cost-of-poor-docs }

 The reverse is equally important.